 The ground tremors beneath your feet and the air fills with grunts and clouds of dust as thousands of wildebeest move en masse, plunging into the Mara River before snaking up the other side.
 Seeing a river crossing can be as exhilarating as it gets on safari, but I’ve found it’s just one fraction of the overall experience of witnessing the Great Migration.
 There’s the sheer volume of wildebeest and zebra dotted as far as the eye can see across the plains.
 The vulnerable young calves grazing beside their mothers.
 And the hungry predators watching every move.
 Here, safari specialist Arista shares her advice for some of the most commonly asked questions about the Great Migration, and how to catch it in all its glory.

-Our recommended The Great Migration in Africa itinerary ideas
+Our recommended great migration itinerary ideas

 Our itinerary ideas can be as tailored as you’d like around your particular interests.
 These selected suggestions will give you some inspiration, but treat them just as a starting point because for your own trip will be created uniquely for you.